ozmodiar192/washyobutt/README.md

 ```
 That creates a public and a private key in my home .ssh directory, encrypted with rsa with a size of 4096 bits, and my email address as a comment.

-Now that I have a key, pair I’ll add the .pub (!) half to my github account under Profile > SSH and GPG keys.
+Now that I have a key, pair I’ll add the .pub (PUB!) half to my github account under Profile > SSH and GPG keys.

 #### A Quick Sidetask in Bash
 Before I do that, I’m going to install xclip.
 Xclip will let you copy terminal output directly to ubuntu’s clipboard.
 Since 99% of what I do is copying and pasting from people who know what they're doing, I’m going to use it a lot.